CodyReichert/awesome-cl/README.md

 * [base-lisp-image](https://github.com/40ants/base-lisp-image) - base
   Docker image for Common Lisp projects with SBCL or CCL and the latest ASDF, Qlot and Roswell.
+* [s2i-lisp](https://github.com/hjudt/s2i-lisp) - Source-to-Image builder image based on CentOS for building Common LISP images for Openshift (and also Docker).
+It features an up-to-date SBCL with Quicklisp installation, SLIME or SLY integration and allows customization via environment variables.
+[AGPL][89]